junxit/us-congress-bills-117/metadata.md

 - 2021-07-28 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2021-07-28 — The previous question was ordered pursuant to the rule.
 - 2021-07-28 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on agreeing to amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2021-07-29 — Received in the Senate and Read twice and referred to the Committee on Appropriations.